jcgneto/CV/README.md

 # Academic appointments

 Postdoctoral researcher working on Foodborne pathogens ecology and evolution, University of Nebraska-Lincoln (2018-present)
-Postdoctoral resercher working on Gut microbiome and inflammatory diseases, University of Utah Medical Center (2017-18)
+Postdoctoral researcher working on Gut microbiome and inflammatory diseases, University of Utah Medical Center (2017-18)

 # Research areas of interest